no-such-company/blackchamber-server/readme.md

 ### FAQ
 * **why?** GOV's always read our Mails on demand.
 Since the first letters was sended they tried to read them.
 With the new possibilities it is impossible now.
-The first Time in history it is (mostly) not longer possible to take control, because everyone can use Dovecote for his own with ease.
+The first Time in history it is (mostly) not longer possible to take control, because everyone can use BlackChamber for his own with ease.
 * **But terrorists...?** Reading Mails was always claimed as a proper way to avoid this issues.
 But there is no incident ever, that was prevented by reading mails.
 * **But Pedo...?** Nope... never... these a$$hole$ use other ways
 * **But Druglords?** Also nope...
-* **Does it really not support crime?** Yes it do.
+* **Does it supports crime?** Yes it does.
 In the same way as Car Manufacturer support Drugdealer by give them a way to drive around.

 TL:DR;